11 Tips for Cancer Patients

 Hi Sweet Friends,

-Thankfully a kooky oncologist gave me the wrong expiration date over a decade ago.
-According to him, I should have croaked last year.
-Not so fast hot shot!
+Thankfully a kooky oncologist gave me the wrong expiration date.
+According to him, I should have croaked a while ago.
+Not so fast, hot shot!
 If you’ve been given one of those statistical projections, there’s an extremely good chance yours is wrong too.
 Once I found a better doctor for my disease, my entire world opened up.
 As you may know, I have a weird slow-moving (could get aggressive one day) sarcoma.
 And though I live with cancer, I do it in a healthy, harmonious way.
-In fact, as of my last scan, lots of my tumors are smaller.
-Hip hip cheers!
+In fact, as of my last scan, a handful of my tumors are smaller.
+Hip, hip cheers!

 For many patients, cancer is no longer a death sentence.
 Really take that in.
 I would never say that life with cancer is easy, but it can be quite stunning and rich, even in the midst of the pain.
 In this blog I’m sharing eleven tips that have helped me feel better along way.
 I think they’ll be useful for you too.
 And I love you…